Editor’s note: This is a guest article from subject matter expert Noelle Harling of Frasco Profiles, Emptech’s Background Check partner.

 As of February 3, 2015, disqualifying factors leading to CMS enforcement actions may now include management personnel with felony convictions in the past ten years that CMS deems relevant.
-Crimes that fall under this new rule may include violent felonies such as murder, assault or rape and financial or integrity crimes such as drug abuse, drug trafficking, embezzlement, tax evasion and malpractice.
+Crimes that fall under this new rule may include violent felonies such as murder, assault, or rape and financial or integrity crimes such as drug abuse, drug trafficking, embezzlement, tax evasion, and malpractice.
 There are additional provisions for persons affiliated in the past twelve months with excluded contractors or those owing money to Medicare.

 Most of all, CMS enforcement actions may now revoke a provider or supplier’s Medicare billing privileges if there is a pattern or practice of denied claims.
-Unfortunately, pattern or practice is not well defined.
+Unfortunately, the pattern or practice is not well defined.

 Potential grounds for CMS enforcement actions of billing privilege revocation include: